Ram-N/generative_art/daily_sketches/docs/ideas.md

 -----
 ### 3 Hexagons Series
-    Move them around in many ways.
+    Two hexagons sharing a center, and rotation, create a nice "gear tooth" effect.
+Use that somehow Move them around in many ways.
 A grid of them. all the same size, r and r/2 size flat and pointy topped